How To Choose the Right Divorce Process For You

 Collaborative Divorce

-Collaborative Divorce is a process in which a divorcing couple, their lawyers, and other divorce professionals, work together to resolve all of the couple’s divorce issues outside of court.
+Collaborative Divorce is a process in which a divorcing couple, their lawyers, and other divorce professionals work together to resolve the couple’s divorce issues outside of court.
 Like mediation, Collaborative Divorce is a voluntary alternative to fighting in court.
+Unlike mediation, judges generally will NOT order anyone to use the Collaborative Divorce process.

-Collaborative Divorce often takes a “team” approach to divorce.
-Most often, the couple and their lawyers hire one or two divorce coaches, a child specialist (if necessary) and a neutral divorce financial planner to help them negotiate their case.
+Collaborative Divorce takes a “team” approach to divorce.
+Each spouse MUST hire a lawyer who has been trained in the Collaborative Divorce Process.
+Then the couple and their lawyers hire one or two divorce coaches, a child specialist (if necessary), and a neutral divorce financial planner to help them negotiate their case.

-The hallmark of Collaborative Divorce is the attorney withdrawal provision.
-If a couple fails to settle their issues in the Collaborative Process, then all of the divorce professionals, including the attorneys, must withdraw from the case.
-That means that if the couple ends up in litigation, they must start all over again with different professionals.
+The hallmark of Collaborative Divorce is the professional withdrawal provision.
+If a couple fails to settle their issues in the Collaborative Process and instead goes to court, then all of the divorce professionals, including the attorneys, the financial advisor and the coaches, must withdraw from the case.
+That means that if the couple ends up in litigation, they must start all over again with different divorce professionals.

 As in every other divorce process, the divorcing couple also goes through an information-gathering phase in their divorce.
-Once they have all of their financial information, the couple, with the help of the divorce professionals, negotiates their issues.
+The financial advisor helps the couple input their information into a usable budget and balance sheet.
+From there, the couple, with the help of the divorce professionals, negotiates their issues.

 The lawyers then draft up the necessary divorce documents.
-The couple and their lawyers then go to court and the judge enters their divorce.
+The couple and their lawyers then go to court and the judge finalizes their divorce.

 Direct negotiation, or co-operative divorce, has many names and can take many forms.
 Unlike Collaborative Divorce, which follows a very specific, established process, “co-operative divorce” has no single set process.
 For that reason, some professionals don’t acknowledge co-operative divorce as a real divorce process.
 Yet, people use it all the time.

-In its simplest form in a “co-operative divorce,” a husband and wife sit down and talk.
-They negotiate directly and settle their issues themselves.
-They then either get a lawyer to draft their agreements into formal court documents, or they get their documents done online.
+The simplest form of "co-operative divorce" is known as a “Kitchen Table Divorce.”
+It happens when spouses sit down at the kitchen table and settle their issues themselves.
+They then either get a lawyer to draft their agreements into formal court documents or they get their documents done online.

-Sometimes, people want to divorce amicably, but they can’t negotiate with their spouse at all.
+Sometimes, people want to divorce amicably, but they can’t talk to their spouse without ending up in an argument.
 In that case, they may hire lawyers to negotiate for them, without the couple being personally involved in the process.
-But, because their goal is still to settle their divorce rather than fight, they still think of this type of divorce as cooperative divorce.
-(It’s actually just litigation with an eye toward settlement.)

 Lots of people think that they can go online and get a divorce.
 They can’t.
 The only person who can divorce you is a judge.
-In most states that means that someone (you, your spouse, and/or the lawyers) always has to go to court.
+In most states that means that someone (you, your spouse, and/or the lawyers) has to either go to court or present your documents to a judge for his/her review and signature.

 Lawyer-drafted documents are usually much more accurate and complete than online documents.
-(At least, they are right now.)
-Lawyer-drafted documents are also tailored to properly address the issues in your divorce, and to meet your court’s requirements.
-(I’ve seen plenty of judges make couples who had their documents drafted online come back to court again because something was not done right.)
+(At least, they are at this point in time.)
+Lawyer-drafted documents are also tailored to properly address the issues in your divorce, and to meet your court's requirements.

 No matter who drafts your documents, though, someone still has to file those documents in court and have a judge approve of them in order to finalize your divorce.